List of The Adventures of the Galaxy Rangers characters: Protagonists

-Series 5 Rangers

-All of the Rangers must touch their badges on their uniforms in order to activate their series 5 implants.
-The Rangers are:

 Zachary Foxx

-Zachary Foxx is the captain of the series 5 Rangers.
-He was seriously injured in a battle with a space Pirate named Captain Kidd and his entire left side was replaced with bionics which allow him to fire blasts of energy with his left arm and gives him extraordinary strength.
-Within Captain Zachary Foxx, the implant's function is simply to act as a power conduit: triggering the badge activates a sequence of events that supercharges his left-side bionics and enables either a boosting of the myomer muscles and tendons, or a channelling of bioelectrical energy through the bionic amplifiers to produce an energy blast of up to 16 standard carbine shots, which makes him capable of blasting a wall apart, spot-welding circuitry, or possibly punching through a ship's hull.
-He is married and a father of two.
-His wife's mind was kidnapped by the Queen of the Crown and is contained in a "psychocrystal".
+Zachary Foxx (voiced by Jerry Orbach) is the captain of the series 5 Rangers.
+He was seriously injured in a battle with a space Pirate named Captain Kidd, resulting in the left side of his body being replaced with bionics.
+Foxx's bionics allow him to fire blasts of energy with his left arm and gives him extraordinary strength.
+Foxx is married and a father of two; his wife's mind was kidnapped by the Queen of the Crown and is contained in a "psychocrystal".

-Foxx was voiced by veteran actor Jerry Orbach.

 Shane Gooseman

 Shane "Goose" Gooseman was genetically produced in a test tube as part of a government genetic experiment to create a group of enhanced mutant soldiers known as "Supertroopers".
-A civilian adviser dosed the Supertroopers with a gas meant to speed up their mutation and make them more powerful, but it had the side effect of making the Supertroopers more aggressive and mentally unstable.
+A civilian adviser dosed the Supertroopers with a gas meant to speed up their mutation and make them more powerful, but had the side effect of making the Supertroopers more aggressive and mentally unstable.
 Goose was at the firing range at the time, and thus avoided the gas, thereby becoming the only remaining unaffected trooper.
-The other troopers had to be cryogenically imprisoned, but some escaped.
+The other troopers were cryogenically imprisoned, but some escaped.
 Goose was given the option to avoid cryogenic freezing on the condition that he join the Galaxy Rangers and hunt down the escaped Supertroopers.
-His series 5 bionic implants allow him limited control over his body's molecules giving him the ability to heal, absorb energies, and adapt to various environmental conditions by temporary shapeshifting.
-He is not a metamorph (i.e., he cannot choose specific forms), his power evolves and adapts his body to the environment he's in.
-Ranger Gooseman's implant supercharges his genetic bio-defenses, enabling them to react almost instantly, instead of minutes or hours, as would normally happen.
-This brings him close to the level of the rogue Supertroopers, and makes him the only one capable of going one-on-one with them in personal combat.
-His characterization is heavily inspired by Clint Eastwood.
-It is also noted during the show's credits that he is the only Supertrooper with compassion.
+Goose's bionic implants allow him limited control over his body's molecules giving him the ability to heal, absorb energy, and transform his body to adapt to various environmental conditions.